Renato-Lima-Neves/My-Portfolio/README.md

-# My-Portfolio
+# My Portfolio
-Checkout my neat Portfolio
+Portfolio build through Kevin Powell's course on Scrimba.
+To learn more about the course: https://scrimba.com/learn/portfolio.